 Listen, when God begins to bless other folk and he’s calling their name, and opening doors for them, and giving them their breakthrough and healing them – don’t get mad.
 All it means is that He is that much closer to calling your name.
 And if He’s still calling names; that means that He’s still blessing people.
 It’s almost my turn!!!
 It’s worth the wait!

 Waiting Prayerfully on the Lord

-Not only did David wait Patiently, he waited Prayerfully.
-The text says, I waited patiently for the Lord and he inclined unto me, and heard my cry”.
+Not only did David wait Patiently, but he also waited Prayerfully.
+The text says, I waited patiently for the Lord and he inclined unto me and heard my cry”.
 The New Living Translation says, “I waited patiently for the Lord to help me, and he turned to me and heard my cry.”
 This is an indication that God heard him when he prayed.

 Listen, while you are waiting you need to be praying, because; how can God incline His ear unto you if you’re not talking to Him?
 There is power in prayer.
 The enemy will try to get you to stop praying while you’re trying to press your way through the difficulties of life.

 Now note the text – it say’s “He heard my cry”, which is really an indication of action.
 He does more than just listen.
 He actively gets involved in the situation.
 Pastor, are you sure?
 God tells Moses, “I have heard the cries of my people and I have come down to rescue them.”
 When you pray and trust God, God shows up in your life.
 When we call on Him – He inclines his ear unto us – He hears us.
 The writer said, “I waited patiently – I waited prayerfully” and finally; “He acted on my behalf”.
 What did he do?